Supply Chain

 Just about every business is a part of our global supply chain—a network of manufacturers, transporters, warehouses, and distributors to buy and sell products.
 And since your company likely relies on other partners to remain functional and profitable, optimizing relationships with your key suppliers couldn’t be more essential.

-This article will define supplier relationship management (SRM), covering all the information you need to know.
-We’ll also review all the benefits of good SRM, including a more profitable, reliable, and stable business model.
+This article will define supplier relationship management (SRM) and will explore the benefits of good SRM, including a more profitable, reliable, and stable business model.

 Supplier relationship management, also known as SRM, is a big-picture strategy businesses implement to ensure their relationships with suppliers are as optimized, coordinated, and profitable as possible.